sustainable

 In August of 2022 W&L ended all sales of bottled water in campus venues, projected to cut over 11,000 single-use plastic bottles from our campus waste stream.
 With bottle filling stations and compostable cups available across campus, and reusable bottles for sale at a range of price points at the University Store, we can cut the plastic without cutting convenience.

-All food waste and to-go wear from University Dining is composted at the campus Compost system, located next to the Campus Garden.
-Supported by an amazing student crew, W&L processed over 211,000 Lbs. of food waste in the 22-23 academic year, keeping it out of the landfill and sequestering an average of 17 tons carbon of carbon annually.
+All food waste and to-go ware from University Dining is composted at the campus Compost system, located next to the Campus Garden.
+Supported by an amazing student crew, W&L processed 139,000 Lbs. of food waste in the 22-23 academic year, keeping it out of the landfill and sequestering an average of 17 tons carbon of carbon annually.

 The W&L Exchange helps reduce waste and unnecessary new purchasing by allowing supplies to circulate within the W&L community.
 One department's surplus office supplies are another department's alternative to an on-line order!
 Open to all campus departments/organizations and members of the W&L community for donations/cost-free "shopping."
 Check the How to" for updated hours and inventory.